"She was so kind, caring, and calm. Hiring Julie is one of the best decisions we ever made!" - Sasha Lewis Asumaa

 Thirty years later, she still has a baby face!

-Julie began her training as a birth doula in 2014 and since has worked alongside her team members at many area hospitals.
-She is a certified Stillbirthday bereavement and birth doula.
+Julie began her training as a birth doula in 2014 when she certified as a Stillbirthday bereavement and birth doula.
 Julie furthered her education in early 2017 when she trained as childbirth instructor of the Lamaze 6 Healthy Birth Practices.

 Get To Know Julie

 How did you discover your passion of being a doula?
-My first birth, almost 8 years ago, was an unmedicated water birth and I had a doula with me each step of the way.
+My first labor and birth experience was 10 years ago - an unmedicated water birth and I had a doula with me each step of the way!
 She kept me so focused and encouraged through it all and helped me achieve the birth that I wanted.
 After discovering what birth really was for myself and the euphoric feeling of elation after birthing that way, I began to think more about how I could help other people achieve this same goal and know their options when it comes to childbirth.

 How do you involve my partner during labor?
 How involved you want your partner to be during your labor is up to you.
 There are always ways of incorporating two people into the role of supporting you as you labor on.
 Giving sips of water, wiping your brow with a cool cloth, massaging you and simply giving you words of comfort and encouragement are great ways your partner can stay involved.